Business Models

 • Planning - there’s less guesswork.
 The franchise provides you with standard operating procedures and can advise you on realistic goals.

 • Startup assistance - the franchise knows how to launch new locations.
-Their valuable experience can save you advertising dollars and shorten the time to profitability.
+Their valuable training program can save you advertising dollars and shorten the time to profitability.

-• Marketing assistance - you get professionally developed marketing campaigns.
+• Marketing strategies - you get professionally developed marketing campaigns.
 Advertising can be expensive; your franchisor will help you spend your marketing dollars effectively.

 Disadvantages to starting a franchise

-• Large upfront investment.
-The franchise is going to provide an investment range from low to high, including the franchise fee, leasehold improvements, equipment, and additional working capital needed during the ramp-up phase.
+• Large upfront initial investment.
+The franchise is going to provide an investment range from low to high startup costs, including the franchise fee, real estate leasehold improvements, equipment, and additional working capital needed during the ramp-up phase.

 • Royalty fee - franchising is a partnership and paying royalties is the franchisor’s incentive to make sure you grow a successful business.